 Plants that have leaves all year round are classified as evergreen.
 They can however lose leaves sporadically throughout the year.

 Deciduous plants drop their leaves in autumn, look bare in winter and put out new leaves again in spring.
 Some plants such a Beech retain their dead leaves until the new spring growth.

 There are exceptions, some plant drop their leaves in cold winters but keep them if it is mild.
 These are classified as Semi-evergreen.

 For plants that are fragrant the level of fragrance may vary, results may improve by planting in larger blocks.
 The fragrance may come from flowers or foliage.

 Growth rate of a plant will determine how fast the plant reaches it ultimate height and is affected by four main factors: temperature, nutrients, light, and water.
-We offer the following as a very rough guide.

 Hardy in most places throughout the UK even in severe winters (to -15)